hpc-carpentry/old-hpc-workflows/setup.md

 A `requirements.txt` file is included in the download.
 As described below, this can be used to install the required Python packages.

 ## Python 3 / Anaconda

+You will need Python 3.6 or better to use the sample files, since some relatively new Python features are used.
+Instructions are given here for installing Anaconda, although any Python will work.

 1. Visit the [Anaconda download page][anaconda]
 2. Select your operating system (Windows, macOS, or Linux).